Pope Issues New Edict Requiring Vatican Officials To Report Sex Abuse Allegations

 The compulsory mandate applies only to Vatican personnel within the 110-acre city-state and its network of embassies around the world.
 It requires all personnel who learn of an allegation of abuse to pass the information on to Vatican prosecutors "without delay."
 Failure to comply can result in a fine of more than $5,500 or, for a Vatican police official, up to six months in prison.

 Francis also introduced a statute of limitations for anyone victimized as a child that extends to 20 years after the minor turns 18.
 Additionally, he provided clarity on the definition of vulnerable people, writing that the classification includes any person in "a state of infirmity, of physical or mental deficiency, or of deprivation of personal liberty" that limits their comprehension or their ability "to resist the offense."
-Vulnerable persons are considered equivalent to minors for purposes of the new laws and guidelines.
+Vulnerable persons are considered equivalent to minors for purposes of the new guidelines.

-The law and accompanying guidelines have no legal impact on parishes or congregations in other nations.
+The decree and accompanying guidelines have no legal impact on parishes or congregations in other nations.
 Archbishop Charles Sciculuna said in an interview with Vatican News that the edicts "are not intended to be for the rest of the world, they actually contemplate the concrete situation of Vatican City State; a number of minors, who either live there, work there, or visit ... always within its jurisdiction."

-The Vatican's editorial director, Andrea Tornielli, acknowledged "very few children" will ultimately be affected but said that while the legislation is limited in scope, the pope wants it to serve as a model for the entire church.
-The new laws "contain exemplary indications that take into account the most advanced international parameters."
+The Vatican's editorial director, Andrea Tornielli, acknowledged "very few children" will ultimately be affected but said that while the edict is limited in scope, the pope wants it to serve as a model for the entire church.
+The new requirements "contain exemplary indications that take into account the most advanced international parameters."

 But Anne Barrett Doyle, co-director of Bishop Accountability, a watchdog group that monitors clergy sexual abuse cases around the world, said the Vatican's attempt to frame the legislation as an example for others to emulate is "disingenuous."